aidswidjaja/baokao/README.md

 # baokao
-Free and open-source web application to view, edit and collaborate on study resources.
+A free and open-source web application to view, edit and collaborate on study resources.

 ## design principles